error-try-again/ActionRunnerService/README.md

-# Github Action Runner Service
+# GitHub Action Runner Service
-Simple Selfhosted &amp; Dockerized Action Runner
+Simple Self-hosted &amp; Dockerized Action Runner

 ## Why
-I wanted to be able to isolate the self hosted github runner inside a rootless dockerised daemon for peace of mind.
+I wanted to be able to isolate the self-hosted GitHub runner inside a rootless dockerized daemon for peace of mind.

 ## Pre-requisites:
 Preconfigured Docker, or Docker-Rootless environment - and users - here I use the docker-primary user.